 How Loud Do Parakeets Get?

-Despite their small size, parakeets are impressively loud.
+Despite their small size, parakeets are loud.
 If you haven’t experienced the maximum volume these birds can reach firsthand, you’re in for a surprise.

 Sounds That Parakeets Make